 Calendula is one of my very favorite flowers.
 Not only is it a beautiful addition to the garden, but it has many amazing health benefits.
 I feel lucky that it grows readily and wild in our backyard without me having to do much, as it reseeds itself every year.

 It is beneficial for dry skin, cracks, eczema, scrapes, minor burns and sunburns, rashes, chapped lips, and pesky bug bites.
 It helps to reduce inflammation and promotes wound healing.

-This is what makes calendula infused oil such a beneficial application, as it can be used topically for many different ailments.
+This is what makes calendula-infused oil such a beneficial application, as it can be used topically for many different ailments.
 Plus it’s gorgeous!

-How to Make Calendula Infused Oil
+How to Make a Calendula Oil Infusion

-10 Ways to Use Calendula Infused Oil
+How to Use Calendula Infused Oil

 Use The Oil As Is

 Rub it on dry hands and feet, on cuts and bruises, or even rub a little into your hair.
 It is extremely nourishing on its own!

 It is perfect and soothing for really dry and itchy skin.
 I use it almost daily as a moisturizer!

 I’ve become really fond of homemade hard lotion bars lately.
 They are perfect for keeping on hand when you’re out and about and need some skin nourishment.

 The first batch of soap I ever made was a wonderful calendula soap recipe, and it’s still one of my favorites!

 Diaper Rash Salve